-11 Protocols reviewed varied in scope, focus, targeted audiences, and level of detail.
+16 Protocols reviewed varied in scope, focus, targeted audiences, and level of detail.
 Most addressed to some extent exam and evidence collection procedures, drug-facilitated assault, evidence integrity, and evaluation and care for STIs, HIV, and pregnancy.
 Some also addressed roles of involved responders, multidisciplinary coordination, reporting, crime lab testing, court testimony, issues related to victims' needs, working with specific populations of victims, payment for the exam, and crime victims' compensation.
-12 The scope of this protocol is limited to the sexual assault medical forensic exam of adult and adolescent victims.
-A separate protocol

-12 The scope of this protocol is limited to the sexual assault medical forensic exam of adult and adolescent victims.
+17 The scope of this protocol is limited to the sexual assault medical forensic exam of adult and adolescent victims.
 A separate protocol should be developed on child exams.
 Not only is child sexual victimization a complex topic in and of itself, but response to child victims can be considerably different from response to adult and adolescent victims.